cysouw/graphicalgrammar/text/other.md

 ::: {.im #hansen1933_105}
 Hierarchical brackets for the structure of sentence [@last b] as used by Hansen [-@hansen1933: 105].
 The roman numeral I indicates the *bestemmes* 'modified' and the numeral II indicates the *bestemmer* 'modifier'.
 The subject *han* 'he' is left out of the analysis.
 :::

-### Hjelmslev (1935) *La catégorie de cas*

-stupid graphic in [@hjelmslev1928: 138]

-arrows on [@hjelmslev1972: 52-53], but not real language analysis, just an example of interdependence of elements in language

-lots of graphics, but only paradigms, structure, illustration

 ### Jespersen (1937) *Analytic syntax*